 Benefits of Ultrasonic Repellents

-Ultrasonic repellents are beneficial because they require no poisons and do not put the user in contact with potentially dangerous rats and the many diseases they carry.
+Ultrasonic repellents are beneficial because they require no poisons and do not put the user in contact with potentially dangerous rats and the many diseases rodents carry.
 Most people do not realize they are installed in the property and cannot hear the sound.

 Drawbacks of Ultrasonic Repellents